phm07/marlinraker/README.md

 in your web interface of choice.
 See [Configuration](#configuration) for more info.

 #### ``gcodes/``
-User-uploaded Gcode files will be stored in this folder.
+User-uploaded G-code files will be stored in this folder.
 It will too be exposed by the API.

 #### ``logs/``
 Logs are stored here.
 The most recent log file will always be called ``marlinraker.log``.